BUDGET: C.E. TOE KICK SAW

 - Suitable for larger projects

-- Blades can cut thru metal nail or staple heads
+- Blades can cut thru metal nails or staple heads

 Reasons to Pass